notriddle/rust/src/doc/rustdoc/src/read-documentation/search.md

     You can name traits directly, and if there's a type parameter with that bound, it'll match, but `option<T> -> T where T: Default` cannot be precisely searched for (use `option<Default> -> Default`).

+  * Supertraits, type aliases, and Deref are all ignored.
+Search mostly operates on type signatures *as written*, and not as they are represented within the compiler.

   * Type parameters match type parameters, such that `Option<A>` matches `Option<T>`, but never match concrete types in function signatures.